jina-ai/examples/wikipedia-sentences/README.md

 # 🐍 Build the app with Python

 These instructions explain how to build the example yourself and deploy it with Python.
-If you want to skip the building skips and just run the app, check out the Docker section below.
+If you want to skip the building steps and just run the app, check out the Docker section below.

 ## Pre requirements:
 1. You have a working Python 3.8 environment.
-2. We recommend creating a [new python virtual envoriment](https://docs.python.org/3/tutorial/venv.html) to have a clean install of Jina and prevent dependency clashing.
+2. We recommend creating a [new python virtual envoriment](https://docs.python.org/3/tutorial/venv.html) to have a clean install of Jina and prevent dependency conflicts.
 3. You have at least 8GB of free space on your hard drive.